 Fluoride is a mineral that helps prevent tooth decay and dental cavities.
-It is added to local water supplies, toothpastes, and other mouth care products.
-Pediatric dentists recommend that you use a "smear" (very small amount) of fluoride toothpaste on your baby's toothbrush as soon as your baby's teeth start to come in.
-When your child is age 2 years, it's okay to start to use a pea-sized amount.1
+It may be added to local water supplies, toothpastes, and other mouth care products.
+Pediatric dentists recommend that you use a rice-sized amount of fluoride toothpaste up to age 3.
+Ask your dentist if this is right for your child.
+Use a pea-sized amount for children ages 3 to 6 years.1

-Most communities in the United States have fluoride added to their water supply.
-Studies show a reduction in tooth decay of 50% or more in children if fluoride is added to a community's water supply.2 To find out how much fluoride is in your drinking water, call your local water company or the state health department.
+Studies show a reduction in tooth decay in children if fluoride is added to or is found naturally in a community's water supply.1 To find out how much fluoride is in your drinking water, call your local water company or the state health department.
 If you have your own well, have the state health department check your water to find out if your family needs fluoride from other sources.
 Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.

 If your child has a high risk of getting cavities, your dentist may recommend additional sources of fluoride.
 These include supplements or a gel or varnish that the dentist would apply to your child's teeth.
 Use supplements only as directed.
 And keep them out of reach of your child.
 Too much fluoride can be toxic and can stain a child's teeth.